bolt/docs/source/content.md

 <a href="/files/content-example2.png" class="fancybox"><img src="/files/content-example2.png" width="500"></a>

+<p class="note"><strong>Note:</strong>In the following examples we're going to tell you to make modifications to the default theme.
+This is actually a very bad practice, and if you're going to make your own theme, make a copy of the default theme, and do your modifications in the copy.</p>

-To add a listing of these news items to the website, edit the twig template `view/index.twig`.
+To add a listing of these news items to the website, edit the twig template `theme/default/index.twig`.
 Most likely, it'll contain an include for a header and some other things.
 Add the following to the HTML-code, preferably somewhere below the header section:

 <pre class="brush: html">
 {% setcontent newsitems = "news/latest/4" %}